 Board of Directors

-If you’d like to learn more about serving on the Active Children Portland Board of Directors or one of our committees (Finance, Programming, Strategic Planning, Development, Marketing and Communications) email board@acportland.org and we’ll contact you to talk about the opportunities.
+If you’d like to learn more about serving on the Active Children Portland Board of Directors or work with us on a particular project email board@acportland.org and we’ll contact you to talk about the opportunities.

 Brianna Hill (she/her) - Board Chair